 No. Our residents have diverse academic interests and this provides for a balanced residency program.

 No. All five years of training are combined in the categorical track.
 Applicants should submit their application to child neurology.
 However, interviews with applicants will be provided jointly and coordinated by child neurology.
 There is no requirement to submit a separate application to pediatrics.
+We have partnered with the MGFC pediatric residency.
+The pediatric interview will occur the same week as the interview for our program.
+Interviews for both are held over two days on Wednesday and Thursday.

 No, however, we strongly prefer applicants who are within 5 years of graduation from medical school or who have been continuously involved with clinical work.